 Other Remedies

 The Authority may impose other appropriate remedies for breach including, but not limited to, a required corrective action plan.
 Remedies available under this section shall not include termination, reconstitution, or receivership.

+The Charter School shall immediately begin a search for a third party turn around specialist and work collaboratively with the Authority to identify a consultant who may be able to provide assistance to address the high school graduation rate issues that have been the subject of accountability proceedings for the Charter School.
+It is the intention of the parties that any such consultant hired will be demonstrated first to have ability and expertise to provide meaningful support to the Charter School under these circumstances.

 Part 9: Closure